-There have been numerous recent reports of olive oil adulteration, from adulterated oil being sold under the “extra virgin” label, to the mafia profiting from olive oil fraud.
-In fact, olive oil fraud is as old as civilization itself: The world’s first written mention of olive oil, on a 24th century BC Syrian tablet, concerns detection of fraudulent olive oil.
+There have been many recent reports of olive oil adulteration, from adulterated oil being sold under the “extra virgin” label, to the mafia profiting from olive oil fraud.
+In fact, olive oil fraud is as old as civilization itself: The world’s first written mention of olive oil, found on a 24th century BC Syrian tablet, concerns detection of fraudulent olive oil.

 Nonetheless, some research suggests the problem may not be as widespread as alarmists might have you think.
 In a 2015 study, the FDA found that only three of 88 tested olive oils had been adulterated.
 Still, researchers are hard at work developing affordable, convenient ways to test olive oil for purity, including near-infrared spectroscopy that can test the purity of large quantities of oil in a relatively short amount of time.

 The best way to tell whether your olive oil is of good quality or has gone rancid isn’t fancy machines, or even the labeling on the bottle.
 It’s your own sense of taste and smell.
 While the idea of “educating your palate” may sound unattainably posh, the most accessible and fun way to learn about food is by eating it.

 Try free samples at gourmet stores, hint to your loved ones that a fancier-than-usual bottle is exactly what you want for your next birthday, and sprinkle your food with as much of that good, golden stuff as you want.
 It’s healthy and delicious – and the more you eat it, the more educated you’ll be.